JasonJWilliamsNY/docker_jupyterhub_config/README.md

 ### Enter usernames for your hub users

-1. Clone this repo and place the `jupyterhub-persistant` in a convenient location on your server.
+1. Clone this repo and place `jupyterhub-persistant/` in a convenient location on your server.
 In `jupyterhub-persistant/` edit `usernames.txt`; this file should have one or more valid linux username(s) (one name per line).
 Accounts will be created in your